edulis8/block-and-frame/STYLE-GUIDE.md

-For all style questions, reference https://github.com/airbnb/javascript
+For all style questions, reference [this guide](https://github.com/airbnb/javascript)